cran/RCzechia/README.md

  * the encoding was adjusted to handle Czech accents correctly in R
  * coordinate reference system was changed from a local CRS ([S-JSTK](https://epsg.io/5513-1623)) to global WGS84 ([EPSG:4326](https://epsg.io/4326))

 The shapefiles are by necessity larger than the limits of a CRAN package size allow.
 The data are therefore stored remotely (on Amazon AWS) and downloaded as required.
-Working internet connection is therefore required to fully use the package.
+As consequence a working internet connection is required to fully use the package.

 For the most commonly used shapes (*republika*, *kraje* and *okresy*) an optional low resolution version is also included.
 To access it specify the value of `resolution` parameter as `"low"` (default is `"high"`).